planetlabs/radiometric_normalization/radiometric_normalization/README.md

 Use the pseudo-invariant features to derive a transformation that will change the intensity distribution of the candidate image to one that is similar to the reference image.

 ### Input
-* A list of pseudo-invariant features
+* The strength of each pixel as a pseudo-invariant feature (a numpy array)

 ### Algorithm
 * Linear relationship: This method simply uses the mean and standard deviations of the data sets to the gain and offset to transform the candidate distribution to the reference distribution.